-Facing Assault Charges in Ohio?
-Our Defense Attorneys Can Help
+Facing Assault Charges in Cincinnati?
+Our Criminal Defense Attorneys Can Help

 What Is Assault in Ohio?

 According to O.R.C.
-2903.13, assault is defined as knowingly or recklessly causing or attempting to cause physical harm to another or another’s unborn baby.
-The physical harm may or may not be “serious” or life-threatening.
-Any harmful touch may be considered assault.
+2903.13, assault is defined as knowingly or recklessly causing or attempting to cause physical harm to another person or to another’s unborn child.

 To convict you of simple assault, the prosecution must prove that you intended to harm another person knowingly or recklessly.
 If they cannot prove every element of the crime, then you should not be found guilty.